When you lose weight, your body fights back.

 Certain medications can also make weight loss harder, or even cause weight gain.

-If you think any of this applies to you, then speak to your doctor about your options.
+If you think any of these apply to you, speak to your doctor about your options.

 People who have this problem use junk food in a similar way as drug addicts use drugs (41).

 If you are addicted to junk food, then simply eating less or changing your diet can seem downright impossible.
-Get some help.
+Here’s how to get help.

 It may not be a good idea to "diet" for too long.